Professor, Sociology Department at Indiana University

 The Role of Community-Based Organizations in the Lives of Immigrant Youth

 This study examines how community contexts facilitate the adaptation of immigrant youth.
-Using nationally-representative and regional data sets, this research will illuminate the the mechanisms through which immigrant and ethnic communities influence the educational competence, physical health, and emotional well-being of youth.
-In later phases of the project, neighborhood sites will be chosen to study the processes and practices occurring within community-based organizations.
+This research illuminates the factors and mechanisms through which immigrant and ethnic communities shape the well-being of youth.
+Observations and in-depth interviews at neighborhood sites with immigrant parents and youth, as well as community and nonprofit leaders and staff help to unpack the processes and practices occurring within community-based organizations.
 The project will provide a comprehensive understanding of youth adaptation outcomes and much needed information about how organizations within immigrant communities work, both of which can be used to develop effective programs and organizations to improve the lives of young people.

 Funded by the Scholars Award from the William T. Grant Foundation